Grantees

 www.tenthousandthings.org

 Ten Thousand Things brings high-quality theater to people from all backgrounds and life experiences, performing for free at shelters for the unhoused, correctional facilities, senior centers, after-school programs, and locations in greater Minnesota, as well as performances for paying audiences.
-The Foundation is funding the 2024 production of Lauren Yee’s The Hatmaker’s Wife.
+The Foundation is funding the 2025 production of Violet, a musical by Jeanine Tesori and Brian Crawley that centers on a woman’s cross-country search for a televangelist she believes can cure a scar on her face.

 Textile Center PCYCPhoto